12 November 2024

-As a homeowner, it’s your responsibility to check gas fittings regularly to ensure safety.
-Gas leaks can lead to permanent property damage if left unchecked.
+Which is why, as a homeowner it’s your responsibility to check gas fittings regularly to ensure safety.
+Failing to do so can mean that permanent property damage is inflicted.

 No matter how small a leak may seem, it’s always wise to bring in professional gas fitters to examine the problem.
 Even the smallest gas leaks can lead to major fire hazards if you fail to repair them in time.
-But, before you can contact gas fitters for their assistance, you need to know some precautionary steps to minimise the damage.
+But, before you can contact gas fitters, you need to know some precautionary steps to minimise the damage.

 What To Do If You Can Smell Gas Inside The House?